King George, VA

 King George Courthouse

-The historic heart of the county, featuring local shops, restaurants, and government buildings.
-Single family homes and some newer developments.
+The heart of the county, featuring historic buildings, local shops, and county government offices.
+Single-family homes and some newer developments are available.

 Fairview Beach